Learn how oil and gas working interests differ from royalty interests, including costs, risks, cash flow, and who each structure is really for.

 Working interest owners bear drilling and operating costs, which is why working interests are generally treated as active ownership.
 That active classification is why certain categories may be available in working interest structures, depending on how the investment is set up and your personal tax situation.

-Royalty owners generally do not bear those costs, which is why royalty interests are usually treated differently.
+Royalty owners generally don't bear those costs, which is why royalty interests are usually treated differently.

 We strongly recommend two practical steps:

 Taxes are powerful when understood.
-They are dangerous when used as the sole reason to invest.
+They're dangerous when used as the sole reason to invest.

 A decision framework that actually helps you choose